 We value the health and wellbeing of our community and seek to deliver services with genuine care, enabling our community to remain healthy, safe and active.
 People living with disability should be able to access and participate in all aspects of our society, including using mainstream services and programs.

-Our Draft DAIP Plan has been developed with the aim of improving wellbeing for all but particularly focussing on those living with disability.
+Our DAIP has been developed with the aim of improving wellbeing for all but particularly focussing on those living with disability.
 Consistent with the State Disability Inclusion Plan 2019-2023, our Plan has four themes:

 Theme 1: Inclusive communities for all - ensuring opportunity for full inclusion in social, economic, sporting and cultural life.

 Theme 2: Leadership and collaboration - promoting ways we can engage, participate and lead in a meaningful way.